denoland/fresh/docs/concepts/updating.md

 To update your dependencies, you have two options:

-- Run the fresh updater to update your project dependencies.
+- Run the Fresh updater to update your project dependencies.
 - Manually update the dependency versions in your `deno.json` file.

 ### Auto updater